joshed-io/estelle-and-josh/site/content/guide/_index.md

 - Semi-formal attire (suit + tie optional for men)

 <br>
 🗒️ *Weather permitting, the ceremony will take place outdoors.
-The reception will expand into an indoor area.*
+The reception will expand to include an indoor area.*

 ---